outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5955138/
 			- Coriolus versicolor (krestin polysaccharide), Maitake fraction D, long-chain polysaccharides (beta-glucans from maitake, reishi, and shiitake mushrooms)
     		- sodium R lipoate plus hydroxycitrate
+    			- hydroxycitrate from garcinia cambogia may block metabolism of sugar/fat in cancer cells, by blocking an enzyme known as ATP citrate lyase.
+ATP citrate lyase (ACLY) is an enzyme linked to both sugar and fat metabolism, which is produced more in cancer cells, and therefore reduces the production of cellular energy, known as ATP
     		- berberine
     		- boswellia
     		- cannabis